vercel/terraform-provider-vercel/docs/resources/project.md

 - `ignore_command` (String) When a commit is pushed to the Git repository that is connected with your Project, its SHA will determine if a new Build has to be issued.
 If the SHA was deployed before, no new Build will be issued.
 You can customize this behavior with a command that exits with code 1 (new Build needed) or code 0.
 - `install_command` (String) The install command for this project.
 If omitted, this value will be automatically detected.
 - `output_directory` (String) The output directory of the project.
 If omitted, this value will be automatically detected.
-- `public_source` (Boolean) Specifies whether the source code and logs of the deployments for this project should be public or not.
+- `public_source` (Boolean) By default, visitors to the `/_logs` and `/_src` paths of your Production and Preview Deployments must log in with Vercel (requires being a member of your team) to see the Source, Logs and Deployment Status of your project.
+Setting `public_source` to `true` disables this behaviour, meaning the Source, Logs and Deployment Status can be publicly viewed.
 - `root_directory` (String) The name of a directory or relative path to the source code of your project.
 If omitted, it will default to the project root.
 - `serverless_function_region` (String) The region on Vercel's network to which your Serverless Functions are deployed.
 It should be close to any data source your Serverless Function might depend on.
 A new Deployment is required for your changes to take effect.
 Please see [Vercel's documentation](https://vercel.com/docs/concepts/edge-network/regions) for a full list of regions.
 - `team_id` (String) The team ID to add the project to.